dozie2022/alx-system_engineering-devops/0x00-shell_permissions/README.md

-Script that switches the current user
+Script that prints the effective username of the current user